Institute of Chartered Accountants of Ghana

 The Institute of Chartered Accountants of Ghana is a professional accountancy organisation.
 It is the sole such organisation in Ghana with the right to award the Chartered Accountant designation, and with the right to regulate the accountancy profession in Ghana.
-The Institute of Chartered Accountants (Ghana) was established by an Act of Parliament, Act 170, in 1963.
+The Institute of Chartered Accountants (Ghana) was established by an Act of Parliament, Act 170, in 1963.Act 170 was repealed in 2020 after the President of the Republic of Ghana assented to a new Act, Institute of Chartered Accountants, Ghana Act, 2020, Act 1058.
 Members of the organisation are the only persons recognized under the Companies Code (Act 179) 1963, to pursue audits of company accounts in Ghana.
 It is governed by a council of eleven members who are chartered accountants.
 The council, headed by a president, holds office for a period of two years.

-The Institute of Chartered Accountants of Ghana is a member of two international bodies, the sub-regional ABWA or Association of Accountancy Bodies in West Africa, and the International Federation of Accountants (IFAC), the worldwide organization for the accountancy profession.
+Institute of Chartered Accountants, Ghana is a member of two international bodies, the sub-regional ABWA or Association of Accountancy Bodies in West Africa, and the International Federation of Accountants (IFAC), the worldwide organization for the accountancy profession.